HGV Road User Levy Act 2013

 Overview

-This bill introduces a new levy on heavy goods vehicles (HGVs) using UK roads.
-The levy aims to generate revenue and is based on vehicle weight and usage, with varying rates and exemptions.
+This bill introduces a new levy on heavy goods vehicles (HGVs) used or kept on UK roads.
+The levy aims to contribute to public revenue and is based on vehicle weight and usage.

 Description